dev-xo/remix-saas/README.md

 ### Social Authentication

 To start using Social Authentication, we'll need to get the secret API Keys from the following Providers.
 Below here you can find all template's Providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)
 - [Twitter OAuth](https://developer.twitter.com/en/docs/authentication/overview)
 - [Github OAuth](https://docs.github.com/es/developers/apps/building-oauth-apps/authorizing-oauth-apps)
 - [Discord OAuth](https://discord.com/developers/docs/topics/oauth2)

 Usually Social Providers will ask you for a `Callback URI / Redirect URL`.
-An example of a Callback URI would look like the following one: `https://my-deployed-app.fly/auth/provider/callback`.
+An example of a Callback URI for this template will look like the following one: `https://my-deployed-app.fly/auth/provider/callback`.

 Replace `/provider` with the one you are trying to setup.
 Available providers are: `google`, `twitter`, `github` and `discord`.
 Remember to set your Provider API Keys into template's `.env` file.

 ### Email / Password Authentication

 Using this method is pretty straightforward.
-The only thing we have to know is that in order to allow the user recover its password, we'll need to setup an Email Service.
+The only thing we have to know is that in order to allow the user recover its password, we'll need to use an Email Service.

-For this template we'll use [Sendinblue](https://www.sendinblue.com), an Email Service that does not require Credit Card for registration, either use.
+This template uses [Sendinblue](https://www.sendinblue.com), an Email Service that does not require Credit Card for registration, either use.
 It's limited to 300 Emails per day, but it's good enough for development propouses.

 Let's see how we can set up this service:

 1. Create an account at [Sendinblue](https://www.sendinblue.com).
 2. Go to Menu, and click on `SMTP & API`.
-3. Create and Copy an API Key.
+3. Create and Copy the provided API Key.

 Done!
 Paste it into template's `.env` file as `EMAIL_PROVIDER_API_KEY`.

 ### Stripe Webhook - Development

-In order to start receiving Stripe Events to our Webhook Endpoint, we'll have to install [Stripe CLI.](https://stripe.com/docs/stripe-cli) Once installed, keep the following command running on your background:
+In order to start receiving Stripe Events to our Webhook Endpoint, we'll have to install [Stripe CLI.](https://stripe.com/docs/stripe-cli) Once installed, keep the following command running on the background:

 ```sh
 stripe listen --forward-to localhost:3000/api/webhook